ibm-cloud-docs/account/iam-service-roles.md

 | `datacatalog` | Do not use - Please select from the IBM Cloud Pak for Data service | Administrator |
 | `datacatalog.catalog.create` | Do not use - Please select from the IBM Cloud Pak for Data service | Administrator, Manager, Writer |
 | `datacatalog.data.access` | Watsonx.data Service Access to IKC | Watsonx.data Service Access (For Service to Service Authorization Only) for IKC |
-{: caption="Service actions - IBM Knowledge Catalog for Watson Data and AI" caption-side="top"}
+{: caption="Table 47.
+Service actions - IBM Knowledge Catalog for Watson Data and AI" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="datacatalog"}
 {: class="simple-tab-table"}